 AND

-ROYAL NORWEGIAN EMBASSY BHASIN GROUP, having its office at [●] (hereinafter referred to as “BSG” which expression shall, unless it be repugnant to the context or meaning thereof, be deemed to mean and include its successors, affiliates and permitted assigns) acting through its duly authorized signatory [●] of the SECOND PART.
+BHASIN GROUP (Grand Venice Mall, Greater Noida), having its office at [●] (hereinafter referred to as “BSG” which expression shall, unless it be repugnant to the context or meaning thereof, be deemed to mean and include its successors, affiliates and permitted assigns) acting through its duly authorized signatory [●] of the SECOND PART.

 ETPL and BSG are hereinafter collectively referred to as the “Parties” and individually as a “Party”.